it yourself easy.

 including ordering details

 UPDATED : 20171129

 for real size.

-- This receiver has a small build-in, balanced and buffered, hi-Q ferrite rod antenna.
-Then followed by a balanced low noise mixer, and selective 10.7MHz IF amplifier.
+- This receiver has a small build-in, balanced hi-Q ferrite rod antenna, followed by a balanced buffer stage, and a balanced low noise mixer, then a selective 10.7MHz IF amplifier.

 Even with this cheap little 50x8mm ferrite rod, it results in a sensitive and clean reception.
 Its own noise level is below the noise level of a silent 80m band during evening time.